Search: Advanced search

 Please enter a keyword or ID

-The RSPCA’s preferred option for the future is genetic selection of strains of hens that have been bred specifically for barn and free-range production and will not require beak trimming.
-In addition to this, farmers should not rely on beak trimming to control feather pecking, and first make all management and environmental changes and provisions which minimise the risk of feather pecking.
-These include good management and stockpersonship (some information on management is available here), adequate nutrition and high fibre diets, suitable flooring, no sudden changes in diet or environment, minimising stress and fear, and the matching of rearing and laying environments.
+While there are welfare risks of not allowing beak-trimming, there are a number of management strategies that may help to control feather pecking in a flock.
+Farmers should not rely on beak trimming to control feather pecking, but first implement all management and environmental provisions which minimise the risk of feather pecking.
+These include good management and stockpersonship (some information on management is available here), adequate nutrition and high fibre diets, good quality litter, no sudden changes in diet or environment, minimising stress and fear, and the matching the rearing and laying environments.
+In addition, feather pecking is heritable, and hens may be bred specifically for barn and free-range production and are less prone to feather pecking.

 For more information, RSPCA Australia’s scientific report on layer hens may be accessed here https://www.rspca.org.au/layer-hen-welfare